Spark-20/Mission-Predictable-Hackathon-for-Social-Good/README.md

 - Tiffany Lau Joa
 - Violeta Gotcheva

+## :rocket: Future Work
+- Expanding this model for Country wise predictions
+- Deeper insights on the hospitals in each county including total ICU beds, available ventilators, percent capacity remaining, and more.
+- Build a dashboard using AWS QuickSight for easy visualization.
+- Building time-enabled maps.
+- Prediction of worse-case, best-case and average-case scenarios.

 ---
 ### :pray: Thanks to Women Who Code Data Science Community for organizing this Hackathon
 ---